ShiftForward/mucuchies/README.md

     grunt build

-Either way, the application will be available in the `dist/` folder.
-Temporary files will be stored on `build/`.
+Either way, the application will be available through the `index.html` in the root of the project, with the application code in the `dist/` folder and static assets in the `assets/` folder.
+Temporary build files will be stored on `build/`.

 ### Configuring your dashboard